Online school basics

 Online schools must be approved to operate (or become “chartered”) by the Ohio Department of Education.
 The ODE’s criteria for approval is based largely on the proposed sponsor’s experience in education and the quality of education that the ODE determines the school’s proposed sponsor and/or operator is able to provide.
 If approved, an online school must continue to comply with the standards for operation adopted by the ODE.
 The online school must also abide by the contract with its sponsoring entity.Operating standards

 Online schools, like other community schools, are publicly funded.
 They receive per-pupil foundation payments from the ODE for regular and special education students enrolled in the school.
 Online schools are also eligible for federal funding and private grants.
 Online schools do not receive real estate tax revenues like traditional school districts.

-A: Yes.
-Online school teachers must comply with all of the ODE’s certification and licensing requirements, although teachers may teach outside of their areas of certification.
-Most online school administrators do not have to be licensed, however.
+Additionally, online school teachers must comply with all of the ODE’s certification and licensing requirements, although teachers may teach outside of their areas of certification.
+Most online school administrators, however, do not have to be licensed.

 Students of online schools must also take all state-required tests, including diagnostic assessments, proficiency tests, the Ohio Achievement Assessment (OAA), or they may follow one of the alternative graduation pathways available through the ODE.

 Ohio law allows children of community schools (including online schools) to participate in extracurricular activities offered by the public school they are entitled to attend (usually the school district where the child resides).
 The law only applies to programs not offered by the community school and are not included as part of a graded course.
 Participating children must meet the same nonacademic requirements (e.g., tryouts) and any financial requirements (e.g., payment of fees) as other participating children.Online schooling is not home schooling